 Another agreement was signed in 2004 and KTM would supply Beta with enduro engines of various displacements, an agreement KTM has never granted to any other manufacturer.
 The move was an important factor in Beta getting their enduro models to the market.

-From 2009 Beta has manufactured its own engines for 350cc and up.
+Since 2009 Beta has manufactured its own engines for 350cc and up.
 Beta and KTM continued working together up until 2016.

-By 2010 Beta was still mostly known for their trials bikes, but their enduro market was steadily increasing.
+By 2010 Beta was still mostly known for their Trials bikes, but their enduro market was steadily increasing.

 Beta developed a new RR enduro line and produced four-stroke engines from 400cc to 525cc.
 In 2012 they began introducing 250cc and 300cc 2-stroke engines.

 2013 saw the introduction of the RR two-stroke range and it has been an outstanding bike since its first year of production.

 In 2014 the new Xtrainer 300 was released.
 The Xtrainer was designed as a general-purpose enduro bike for non-professionals.
 It is powered by a 300cc two-stroke engine and features a lower seat height and utilizes more cost-effective chassis components.

 The motor is the same as the 300 RR enduro machine but it has been reworked to give a wider and more flexible range.
 Beta might have seen this bike as an entry-level trail or enduro machine, but the XTrainer is winning fans from all off-road sectors from extreme enduro to backwoods trail riders.

 In the past, Beta had offered the standard 4-stroke RR models in four different displacements alongside two street-legal RS models.

 Since 2017, Beta has created a street-legal off-road category.
 The RR-S models combine the standard RR and RS as they are manufactured to the same specifications as the off-road versions in Europe but with USA-Spec lighting.